ryanontheinside/workflow-tester-comfyui/README.md

 - **max_frames**: Limits the total number of frames processed from each video
   - Useful for testing with longer videos without processing the entire file

+## Workflow Types Support

+### Base64 Image Loading (Fast Method)

+The tool now automatically detects workflows that use `LoadImageB64` or `LoadImageBase64` nodes, and will:

+1. Convert input images directly to base64-encoded strings
+2. Include the encoded image data directly in the workflow JSON
+3. Send the workflow to ComfyUI without separate image upload steps

+This method can be faster when executing this over network.

+The base64 image loader can be found in https://github.com/ryanontheinside/ComfyUI_RealtimeNodes

+To take advantage of this optimization:
+- Replace standard `LoadImage` nodes with `LoadImageB64` nodes in your workflows
+- The tool will automatically detect these nodes and use the faster method
+- The standard image upload method will still be used as a fallback for workflows with regular `LoadImage` nodes

 ## Usage